alangranteu/LinesinaLandscape/index.md

 ---
-title: Slow Trains, Fast Walks, and vice versa - Home
+title: Home - Lines in a Landscape
 description: A personal website about exploring by train and on foot, especially in Málaga province
 ---

-# Slow Trains, Fast Walks, and vice versa
+# Lines in a Landscape

 Hi there, I'm Alan and this is my personal home page.
 In more than a quarter century of online life, I have accumulated a collection of things that I like to think of as "projects": in reality a jumble of disorganised photo galleries, semi-abandoned pages, half-baked ideas, and things that will be really, really great just as soon as I retire from work and have time to work on them.
 On this site I try to put some kind of shape on all this, as if there was some kind of grand plan all along.